Interested for Study in Australia.

 When to apply for Australian student visa?

-It usually takes anywhere around 17-32 days for processing a student visa for applicants of higher education in Australia.
+It usually takes anywhere around 17-32 days for processing a visa study in australia for applicants of higher education in Australia.
 This is usually the minimum time that a visa process can take, however, it can go up to 3 months for your student visa to be processed.
 Applicants are hence, suggested to apply at least three months before their classes begin in Australia.

 Where to Apply?